-Prior to the resale of any low or moderate income unit, the Agency shall determine the maximum sales price for the unit in accordance with a formula developed by the Agency, which formula takes into account the following: 1) increases in the regional median income, 2) the cost or value of maximum to the property made by the owner, as determined to the information of the sale and regulations established pursuant to Section IV (D)(7), 3) prevailing financing terms generally available in the market, and 4) reasonable out-of-pocket costs of the sale as determined by the Agency.
+Prior to the resale of any low or moderate income unit, the Agency shall determine the maximum sales price for the unit in accordance with a formula developed by the Agency, which formula takes into account the following: 1) increases in the regional median income, 2) the cost or value of improvements to the property made by the owner, as determined in accordance with the rules and regulations established pursuant to Section IV (D)(7), 3) prevailing financing terms generally available in the market, and 4) reasonable out-of-pocket costs of the sale as determined by the Agency.
 To the extent feasible, the formula shall ensure that the sales price will be consistent with the affordability standards set forth in this chapter.

-D. Maximum Rental Charges for Units Pending Approval

-1. A base rent shall be calculated such that the sum of the monthly rental payment, including utilities, does not exceed thirty percent (30%) of the low or moderate income ceilings determined in accordance with Section VI.

-2. If the cost of all utilities is not included in the monthly rental charge, the Agency shall calculate for each unit size an estimated monthly charge for those utilities not included in the rent.
+- D. Maximum Rental Charges for Units. - 1.
+A base rent shall be calculated such that the sum of the monthly rental payment, including utilities, does not exceed thirty percent (30%) of the low or moderate income ceilings determined in accordance with Section VI. - 2.
+If the cost of all utilities is not included in the monthly rental charge, the Agency shall calculate for each unit size an estimated monthly charge for those utilities not included in the rent.
 These charges shall be estimated utilizing estimating techniques acceptable in the industry.
-This estimated charge shall be subtracted from the maximum gross rent to determine the maximum rental charge that may be charged for each low and moderate income unit.

-3. In order to assure that low and moderate income units are affordable by households whose income is less than the low or moderate income ceilings, the maximum gross rent that may be charged for any such unit shall not exceed ninety percent (90%) of the base rent for that size unit in each income category.
-Notwithstanding these requirements, landlords shall have the option, subject to the approval of the Agency, to set rents equal to thirty percent of the tenant's gross household income, with the requirement that the average of all rents charged for the same size unit shall not exceed ninety percent of the base rent charge for such size unit.
-The cost of any, administrative assistance from the Agency received by a Landlord who elects this rental distribution shall be the responsibility of such Landlord.

-4. The developer shall calculate the maximum rental charge for applicable sized units in each income category and shall submit said calculations to the Agency for review.
+This estimated charge shall be subtracted from the maximum gross rent to determine the maximum rental charge that may be charged for each low and moderate income unit. - 3.
+In order to assure that low and moderate income units are affordable by households whose income is less than the low or moderate income ceilings, the maximum gross rent that may be charged for any such unit shall not exceed ninety percent (90%) of the base rent for that size unit in each income category.
+Notwithstanding these requirements, landlords shall have the option, to set rents equal to thirty percent of the tenant's gross household income, with the requirement that the average of all rents charged for the same size unit shall not exceed ninety percent of the base rent charge for such size unit.
+The cost of any additional administrative charges incurred by the Agency in the monitoring of such rental distribution shall be the sole responsibility of such Landlord. - 4.
+The developer shall calculate the maximum rental charge for applicable sized units in each income category and shall submit said calculations to the Agency for review.
 The Agency shall determine, based upon its review, maximum rental charges.
-These rental charges shal remain in effect for a period of at least one year, except that the developer may request a modification of these charges by applying to the Agency for recalculation of the prices based on changes in any of the factors used to calculate the rental charges.
+These rental charges shall remain in effect for a period of at least one year, except that the developer may request a modification of these charges by applying to the Agency for recalculation of the prices based on changes in any of the factors used to calculate the rental charges.